JonathanZZhang/Notes/python.md

 > On Unix the Python 3.x interpreter is by default not installed with the executable named python, so that it does not conflict with a simultaneously installed Python 2.x executable.

-> Interactively a compound statement must be followed by a indented blank line
+> Interactively a compound statement like a whole for loop, must be followed by a indented blank line

 # Introduction